My mom graduated into a recession in 1982, and never shied away from telling me about the hardships she faced.

 “We had those thoughts, too,” my mom said.
 “That’s all we talked about before my graduation.”

-She graduated with her paralegal licence and — after two years of applying — she got her first job at a law firm, where she stayed for 16 years.
+She graduated and — after two years of applying — got her first job at a firm where she stayed for 16 years.
 As my mom’s two-year job hunt makes clear, mine is not the only generation to worry about not being hired post-graduation.
 My mom’s 1980s cohort, along with the graduates of 2008, know the extreme difficulty of getting a job during peak recessions.
 Ontario’s annual unemployment rate in 2020 rose to 9.6 per cent, “the highest since 1993,” says a report by the Financial Accountability Office of Ontario.

 It feels like my generation is dealing with much more, though, than a repeating recession.
 Notably, the global health crisis that is COVID-19 and the impending doom of climate change.
 The housing market is so inflated we may never afford homes, sea levels are rising one-eighth of an inch per year and a global energy crisis is almost upon us.
 We are not just worried about unemployment, we’re overwhelmed by the idea that the world as we know it is changing before our eyes.